-OBJECTION TO PROPOSAL WALLARAH 2 COAL PROJECT APPLICATION NO. SSD - 4974 STOPPED.
+Subject: OBJECTION TO PROPOSAL WALLARAH 2 COAL PROJECT APPLICATION NO. SSD - 4974

-Dear Sir/Madam
+Dear Sir/Madam.

-The original application by Wyong Areas Joint Coal Venture (WAJCV), Kores P/L, in 2010 was rejected by the previous NSW Government in March 2011 on grounds of unsustainability (ESD principles) and the Government's application of the Precautionary Principle.
-Nothing in the new application changes that concept as essentially it is a reworking of the previous application.
+We wish to formally register our objection to the proposal by Wyong Area Joint Coal Venture (WAJCV) to undertake Longwall Mining under the valleys around Wyong NSW noting that the original application by WAJCV was rejected by the Government in March 2011 on grounds of unsustainability (ESD principles) and the Government's application of the Precautionary Principle.

+There is little in the new application that has changed.
+In the main it is a reworking of the previous rejected application.
 The current NSW Government's "Aquifer Interference Policy" as intended should nullify the application at hand.